Frank VanderSloot Speaks to Idaho Legislators About Medical Debt Reform

 Jury trials over medical debt to start in February; VanderSloot slams ‘misleading’ MRS statement

-https://www.youtube.com/watch?v=z4pmlD9BRHA IDAHO FALLS — Frank VanderSloot says “nobody is laughing” and “there’s nothing funny” about what Medical Recovery Services and attorneys Bryan Smith and Bryan Zollinger are doing.
-The comments from Melaleuca’s CEO are in response to a...
+IDAHO FALLS — Frank VanderSloot says “nobody is laughing” and “there’s nothing funny” about what Medical Recovery Services and attorneys Bryan Smith and Bryan Zollinger are doing.
+The comments from Melaleuca’s CEO are in response to a statement Smith issued last week after VanderSloot announced he and his wife, Belinda, are contributing an additional $500,000…

 MRS Attorney Bryan Smith responds to VanderSloot’s new $500,000 announcement